no-silo/stash-design/README.md

 `stash` is an open-source data format and associated toolchain for managing structured notebooks, featuring an extensible mixed-mode content model, dynamic documents and inter-document linking.
 Think of it as Evernote for power users.

+All data is stored on your own machine in plain text.
+Notebooks can be synced using standard tools and checked into version control systems.

 As it stands this document is a semi-coherent brain dump.
 Very little code is currently written, mostly existing as a collection of ad-hoc bash, Ruby and Javascript scattered about my local machine.
 Discussions and new ideas are most welcome!

 ## High Level Overview